Introduction

 Enjoy stunning views on your ride such as this one near Trefriw in North Wales

-There is even more world-class mountain biking in North Wales at Penmachno Forest and Mynydd Hiraethog.
+There is even more world-class mountain biking in North Wales at both Penmachno Forest (not far from us, near Betws-y-Coed) and Mynydd Hiraethog (on the Denbigh Moors), so mountain bike enthusiasts are just spoilt for choice!

 As keen cyclists ourselves we are happy to advise you where to head, and bike storage and washing facilities are available at our B&B.